dsb2019/dsb2017.github.io/index.md

 be applied to graph-based multi-genome representations.
 Subsequently we outline an algorithm that enables the alignment of reads through such a graph, by indexing all haplotype informed paths.

+#### Big Data Challenges for Clinical Bioinformatics
+**Mohamed Abouelhoda**

+The recent advancement of Next Generation Sequencing technologies in terms of cost, throughput, and accuracy has already changed the clinical practice largely for diagnosis and growingly for treatment.
+However, the analysis requirements regarding quality, accuracy, speed, and integrated knowledge sources are higher, compared to samples from other organisms.
+Such sophistications along with the sheer volume of data shape a real big data problem with a number of challenges.
+In this talk, we will address a number of computational challenges for processing thousands of samples for large genome projects and for clinical use.
+We will discuss some criteria for selecting the data management and analysis methods, considering the recent advances in computational infrastructure and storage systems that can help overcoming the Big Data challenge.
+The discussion will be based on best practices in the Saudi Human Genome Program, which targets to sequence 100,000 genomes over a period of five years.
+We will also briefly shed light on the still coming challenges with new sequencing techniques and applications in the clinic.

+#### Superstrings, cycles covers, and multiplicities.
+**Eric Rivals**, Bastien Cazaux

+In genome or transcriptome assembly, dealing with repeated sequence remains a major bottleneck.
+The number of repeated elements in a genome varies greatly between species, but both vertebrates and plants often exhibit a repetitive fraction of their genome that goes beyond 40%.
+Reads located in different copies of a repeated region tend to collapse in a single region, the coverage of which provides an estimation of the number of copies.
+It is thus crucial to develop algorithms able to reconstruct a target sequence and at the same time to satisfy the constraints imposed by the information on the /multiplicity/ of each input word, where the multiplicity means the desired number of copies for each "read".
+Here, we will describe an algorithm for computing a cycle cover of a set of input words with multiplicities.
+This algorithm uses a specific graph to account for these multiplicities and remains linear in complexity.
+It thus provides a way to compute approximate shortest superstring with multiplicities.